joshbegley/nyt-latest/README.md

 **Senate Impeachment Trial to Begin Week of Feb.
 8**\
-`Chuck Schumer, the Senate majority leader, laid out the schedule for impeachment proceedings against for former President Donald J. Trump.`\
+`Chuck Schumer, the Senate majority leader, laid out the schedule for impeachment proceedings against former President Donald J. Trump.`\
 https://nytimes.com/video/us/politics/100000007566935/schumer-senate-trump-impeachment-trail.html?searchResultPosition=1

 **Giuliani concedes that an associate did ask for $20,000 a day to help Trump post-election.**\